zhengshuchen/SAMamba/README.md

 # SAMamba
 ## <div align="center"><b><a href="README.md">English</a> | <a href="README_CN.md">简体中文</a></b></div>
-SAMamba is a framework for infrared small target segmentation, we will publish the full code and model weights later.
+SAMamba is a framework for infrared small target segmentation and has been successfully accepted by Information Fusion.
+Meanwhile, our complete code and model weights have been published!
 ## Dataset Structe
 If you want to train on custom datasets you should paper dataset as following structure:
 ```